CCI-Tools/cate-e2e/validation/python/README.md

+### Testing data access via Cate

-There are two kind of tests:
+There are three kind of tests:

+**`test_data_support_os.py`** is currently the one used for testing - it fetches all dataset collections from the OpenDataPortal via opensearch.
+Based on the metadata for each dataset colletion, a time subset, a random variable subset and a random spatial subset is made.
+Results are stored in  sorted_test_data_support_os_{date}.csv
+Collums:

+    ECV-Name
+    Dataset-ID
+    can open (1)
+    can visualise (2)
+    comment (3)

+(1): xcube store framework can open in-memory representation, can be utilised (analysed, processed, visualised) in own Python code, implies that variable, time range, bbox subsets are possible.
+Male local is possible.
+GUI can display metadata, subset of Cate operations applicable.
+(2): Cate GUI can display on globe, this means, at least one variable has dims "lat", "lon".
+(3): Justify/clarify a limited support (includes error message, why can open or can visualize failed)

-`pytest test_data_support.py` fetches all dataset collections from the OpenDataPortal via opensearch and tests a random time range based on the dataset collection.
+**`pytest test_data_support.py`** fetches all dataset collections from the OpenDataPortal via opensearch and tests a random time range based on the dataset collection.
 The test results are written into `test_data_support_results-date.csv`.

-`test_data_support_scenarios.py` uses specific scenarios which are defined for each dataset collection within the `test_scenarios.csv`.
+**`test_data_support_scenarios.py`** uses specific scenarios which are defined for each dataset collection within the `test_scenarios.csv`.
 Test results are written into `test_data_support_scenarios_results-date.csv`.
 For producing the test scenarios the code in `make_testing_scenarios_csv.ipynb` is used.
 NOTE: For esacci.OC.8-days.L3S.OC_PRODUCTS.multi-sensor.multi-platform.MERGED.3-1.sinusoidal the